 Kerry is an English teacher in Perth, Scotland and mum to a little boy and girl.
 She has completed a variety of CPD during her two maternity leaves, including reading, exam marking and running social media accounts for her department.
 Kerry advocates for us in Scotland.

 Jenny is a primary school teacher who used her maternity leave to develop her subject knowledge of YA fiction.
 Following the birth of her daughter, she was appointed as Reading Coordinator for Liverpool Learning Partnership, a role which sees her developing opportunities for pupils across the city to read for pleasure.
-Jenny advocates for us in Liverpool.
+Jenny advocates for us across social media.

 After her first maternity leave, Nicole transitioned from a school leadership position to the world of EdTech.
 She co-founded her own consultancy, TechnoTeachers and advocates for The MTPT Project on multiple EdTech platforms.
 Mum to three children, including twins, her #MaternityTeacher story can be read on our Case Studies page.